Gbullo/sophEE_Blueprint/README.md

-# esp8266-robot
+# sophEE_Blueprint
-Code for the ESP8266 mobile robot project
+Fork of the esp8266-robot repository to test as potential sophEE project